joaguilar/GettingandCleaningDataCourseProject/README.md

 - CodeBook.md: A code book that describes the variables, the data, and any transformations or work performed on the data

 ## Requirements ##
-The functions contained in the run_analysis.R have a strong dependency on the [http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones ](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones  "Human Activity Recognition Using Smartphones") dataset.
+The script contained in the run_analysis.R file use the [http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones ](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones  "Human Activity Recognition Using Smartphones") dataset.
 The file [https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip ](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip  "getdata-projectfiles-UCI HAR Dataset.zip") should be downloaded and opened in the same directory as the R file, so that the "UCI HAR Dataset" directory is at the same level as the script.
 This dataset is not included in this git repository.
 The folder structure should be:

 - run_analysis.R